RiiConnect24/Wii-Guide/_pages/en_US/nintendont.md

 #### What you need

 * A Wii
-* A USB drive
+* A USB drive or SD Card
 * [Nintendont](https://hbb1.oscwii.org/hbb/Nintendont/Nintendont.zip)

 We recommend you copy games over with [GameCube Backup Manager](https://github.com/AxionDrak/GameCube-Backup-Manager/releases) if you use Windows.

 To play games, we recommend using an external hard drive for your Wii.
-Flash drives should be usable too, but external hard drives are recommended as they are more reliable, and can store more games.
+Flash drives should be usable too, however, Nintendont sometimes doesn't behave well with flash drives.
+SD Cards should be fine, but they may be slow.
 {: .notice--info}

-Make sure your USB drive is formatted as FAT32 or NTFS.
-Do not format it as other types such as exFAT, extFS, or WBFS, the latter is an old format of storing GameCube games.
+Make sure your USB drive is formatted as FAT32.
+Do not format it as other types such as exFAT, extFS, WBFS or NTFS.
 {: .notice--info}

 #### Instructions